yharode/Hacktoberfest-2025/README.md

         n (int): Number of terms to generate

     Returns:
-        list: Fibonacci sequence
+        list[int]: Fibonacci sequence

+    Raises:
+        ValueError: If n is negative

     Example:
         >>> fibonacci(5)
         [0, 1, 1, 2, 3]
     """
+    if n < 0:
+        raise ValueError("n must be non-negative")
-    if n <= 0:
+    if n == 0:
         return []
     elif n == 1:
         return [0]